jeremyaranas-hashicorp/minikube/vault/vault-reproductions/README.md

-This repo spins up a Vault Raft cluster in k8s using the Vault Helm chart.
+This repo spins up a Vault Raft cluster in k8s using the Vault Helm chart

 # Prerequisites